icloud-photos-downloader/icloud_photos_downloader/README.md

   -u, --username <username>       Your iCloud username or email address -p, --password <password>       Your iCloud password (default: use PyiCloud
-                                  keyring or prompt for password) --cookie-directory </cookie/directory>
+                                  keyring or prompt for password) --china-mainland                The country/region setting of your Apple ID is China mainland(中国大陆) --cookie-directory </cookie/directory>
                                   Directory to store cookies for
                                   authentication (default: ~/.pyicloud)